automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-The connection processes the received protocol message with the `receivedMessage` function, which uses the identifier of the associated of document stored with the connection to retrieve a reference to the instance of the Automerge document.
+The connection processes the received sync protocol message with the `receivedMessage` function, using the identifier of the document stored with the connection to retrieve a reference to the document instance.
-Neither the connection, nor the sync coordinator object, can maintain a stable reference to the Automerge document instance because SwiftUI owns the life-cycle of the app's ReferenceFileDocument subclass.
+Neither the connection, nor the sync coordinator object, can maintain a stable reference to the Automerge document instance because SwiftUI owns the life-cycle of the app's `ReferenceFileDocument` subclass.
-To work around SwiftUI replacing this class, the coordinator maintains and updates references as Document subclasses register themselves, in order to provide a quick lookup by the document's identifier.
+To work around SwiftUI replacing this class, the coordinator maintains and updates references as `Document` subclasses register themselves, in order to provide a quick lookup by the document's identifier.

-With a reference the relevant document, the method invokes ``Document/receiveSyncMessageWithPatches(state:message:)`` to receive any provided changes, and uses the returns array of ``Patch`` only to log how many patches were returned.
+With a reference to the document, the method invokes `receiveSyncMessageWithPatches(state:message:)` to receive any provided changes, and uses the returns array of `Patch` to log how many patches were returned.
-Immediately after receiving an update, the function calls ``Document/generateSyncMessage(state:)`` to determine if the additional sync messages are needed, and sends a return sync message if the function returns any data.
+Immediately after receiving an update, the function calls `generateSyncMessage(state:)` to determine if the additional sync messages are needed, and sends a return sync message if the function returns any data.

 ```swift
 func receivedMessage(